codecurious-bln/elixir_snake/docs/GUIDES.md

 - scene is a `GenServer`: will maintain `state` during its lifetime
   - state needs to hold everything the scene needs to work
 - set up viewport for scene
-- we can get information about the view port so then assemble our grid accordingly
+- we can get information about the view port to then assemble our grid accordingly

   ```elixir
   defmodule Snake.Scene.Game do